Little change to San Diego County gas prices

-The national average price rose for the fifth day in a row, increasing a half-cent to $3.12.
-It is 5.6 cents more than one week ago, 8.6 cents more than one month ago, and 2.6 cents more than one year ago.
-The national average price has dropped $1.896 since rising to a record $5.016 on June 14, 2022.
+The national average price dropped six-tenths of a cent to $3.127.
+It is seven-tenths of a cent more than one week ago, 8.7 cents more than one month ago, and 2.5 cents more than one year ago.
+It has dropped $1.889 since rising to a record $5.016 on June 14, 2022.

-"Domestic gasoline demand is low, so why are pump prices creeping higher?
-Look at the cost of oil," said Andrew Gross, AAA spokesperson.
-"Global oil prices have surged due to strong winter heating fuel demand and new U.S. sanctions against Russia's energy sector.
-Oil costs account for 56% of what you pay at the pump.
-So, more expensive oil leads to more expensive gas.
-But that said, there are still 26 states with averages below $3 a gallon for now."

 Get top local stories in San Diego delivered to you every morning.
 Sign up for NBC San Diego's News Headlines newsletter.